FNNDSC/cookiecutter-chrisapp/README.rst

 * docker
 * python

-Seasoned developers can skip this section.
+For new developers, we recommend the following reading (seasoned developers can skip this):
-Otherwise some reading is recommended:

 * `What is a ChRIS plugin? <https://github.com/FNNDSC/cookiecutter-chrisapp/wiki/About-Plugins#what-is-a-chris-plugin>`
 * `Introduction to Docker <https://github.com/FNNDSC/cookiecutter-chrisapp/wiki/Introduction-to-Docker>`